 Prior Authorization is when you or your provider get our plan's approval for specific services or drugs.
 You or your provider can start this by contacting Member Services

 Who is responsible for getting the prior authorization?

-Your PCP will handle the prior authorization process
+The provider managing your care will handle the prior authorization process

 How do I know if I need a prior authorization?